kontent-ai/kontent-ai.github.io/docs/New-REST-API-feature.md

 ## Implementation checklist

 > ⚠ To submit a PR to the repository, **you need to fork it under your GitHub account and create a PR from your fork**.
-This will prevent GitHub admins to keep track about the membership over the whole comapany, unly over the mainainers.
+It will prevent GitHub admins to keep track of the membership over the whole company, only over the maintainers.

 > Based on https://github.com/kontent-ai/repo-template/blob/master/.github/PULL_REQUEST_TEMPLATE.md